Reasonable Accommodations Routinely Used at Randolph College

-Extended test time is typically allowed for students with processing issues, attention issues, reading and/or writing deficits, and test-related anxiety.
+Extended time on quizzes, tests, and exams: Extended test time is typically allowed for students with processing issues, attention issues, reading and/or writing deficits, and test-related anxiety.
 Students with visual impairments or a hearing loss that requires an interpreter also qualify for extended time.

-Students with deficits in written expression, or individuals with dyslexia may require the use of a laptop during tests in order to have access to voice recognition and speech-to-text software.
+Use of laptops for quizzes, tests, and exams: Students with deficits in written expression, or individuals with dyslexia may require the use of a laptop during tests in order to have access to voice recognition and speech-to-text software.
 Students with fine motor issues may also require the use of a laptop.

-Students with auditory processing disorder, dyslexia, deficits in written expression, or fine motor issues are allowed to use assistive technology including audio recorders, laptops, and “Smart Pens” for note taking purposes.
+Use of assistive technology for taking notes: Students with auditory processing disorder, dyslexia, deficits in written expression, or fine motor issues are allowed to use assistive technology including audio recorders, laptops, and “Smart Pens” for note taking purposes.
 Students making audio recordings must sign an “Audio Recording Agreement” in order to utilize this accommodation.

 Designated note taker: Students with auditory or visual processing issues, dyslexia, deficits in written expression, or physical disabilities (fine motor, hearing, vision) may require a volunteer or paid note taker in order to have access to lecture notes.